dhirajpatra/simple-rag-ollama/README.md

 ### 1. Place your PDFs

-Put all your PDF files into the `documents/` folder.
+Put your PDF file(s) into the `documents/` folder.

 ### 2. Start the Application

 ```bash
 ./start.sh
 ````

+### It can take from 10 min to hour depends on your internet speed, system power and number of pdf

 ---